aspen-chat/docs/CHARTER.md

    clear, and as specific as possible.
 Poorly explained errors are anathema.
 Unclear or nonexistent documentation is anathema.
 A user interface that is not self explanatory is anathema.

 4. **Always prioritize the end-user experience.** If a trade-off exists between ease of development and the end-user experience, we will always choose the joy of the user over the joy of the developer.
-We seek to build the a comprehensive and feature complete software.
+We seek to build a comprehensive and feature complete software.
 As developers, we will not compromise this even if it makes our lives harder.